Bills

 This bill would require a person described above to show proof of successful completion of a California Sex Offender Management Board-certified sex offender treatment program in order to file the above-described petition, and make conforming changes.

-This bill would require the petitioner to personally appear at the hearing.
-The bill would require the court to consider whether the offender was in a position of trust or authority in relation to the victim in the above-described determination.
+This bill would require the petitioner to personally appear at the hearing. hearing described above.
+The bill would additionally require the court to consider whether the offender was in a position of trust or authority in relation to the victim and proof of participation in or successful completion of sex offender-specific treatment by the offender in the above-described determination.
+The bill would require the court to verify, as specified, participation in or completion of treatment.
+The bill would authorize the court to order specified SARATSO assessments if the court is unable to verify participation in or completion of treatment, or as the court otherwise deems necessary, as specified.
+The bill would make other clarifying changes.

 News Coverage: